daneroo/im-qcic/packages/docz/README.md

 ### Publish

-The site is now build on vercel. using the `now-build` target, which produces the `/public` folder as indicated in `doczrc.js:dest`
+The site is now built on vercel. using the `build` target, which produces the `/public` folder as indicated in `doczrc.js:dest`

 ```bash